esphome/esphome-docs/components/sprinkler.rst

 ***************************************

-This example illustrates a complete and more complex dual-controller system with a total of five valves (three on the first controller and two on the second controller) and two pumps/upstream valves:
+This example illustrates a complete and more complex dual-controller system with a total of five valves (three on the first controller and two on the second controller) and two pumps/upstream valves, each of which are shared between the two controllers:

 .. code-block:: yaml